Rolling Stones to end tour at Seminole Hard Rock Nov. 23

 The 7,000-seat venue will hold the Stones’ most intimate show in more than a decade.

-In honor of the big event, the Guitar Hotel is flashing the group’s iconic tongue logo, Thursday night.
+In honor of the big event, the Guitar Hotel flashed the group’s iconic tongue logo, Thursday night.

 Tickets for the concert go on sale Monday at 10 a.m.